-I painted the surface with DecoArt chalky paint in “Timeless” and then distressed the edges with a sanding block.
+I painted the surface with DecoArt chalky paint in “Timeless” and then distressed the edges with fine sand paper.

-I used a DecoArt stencil for the center of the clock and very simple letter stencils I had on hand for the Roman numerals.
+I used a Cafe Paris stencil for the center of the clock and very simple letter stencils I had on hand for the Roman numerals.

 Here, you can see I’ve finished most of the stenciling; I just need to stencil the dots for the missing numerals.

-I drilled a hole in the center to learn how thick the wood was (3/4″), and fairly easily, found a set of large hands on eBay.
-The motor that came with it had an 11/16th “stem” for insertion through the hole.
-I wasn’t sure if this would be long enough (and the seller never answered my email question), but finally I decided to throw $18.00 to the wind and chance it.
-The sound you hear is the the very loud “You’re a Loser” buzzer going off.
-It was a no go.
-I really needed a 7/8″ stem (which eBay didn’t have available).
+I drilled a hole in the center to learn how thick the wood was (3/4″).
+Then I looked for a set of large hands on eBay.
+The motor had an 11/16th “stem” for insertion through the hole, but I wasn’t sure if this would be long enough.

 I picked it up from him a couple weeks ago.

 I originally hoped to hang it in our foyer which has a cathedral ceiling, but I have come to realize that because of its weight (solid mahogany, remember?), adjusting the time and changing the battery would be very difficult up on a ladder, darn it.

 My second choice location, our mantle, currently sports my relatively new ornate mirror, which I love.

 So alas, she has no where to go at the moment.

 But I feel strongly that I will find a home for her soon.